 “Sure” I took the cigarette packet out of my pocket and handed it to him.

-I didn’t have a lighter on me, just a match box and lighting a cigarette in early morning winds at Pangong was quite a task in itself.
-The guy I handed over the packet to took a cigarette out but was really having trouble keeping a matchstick burning long enough to light the cigarette.
+I didn’t have a lighter on me, just a matchbox.
+Lighting a cigarette in early morning winds at Pangong was quite a task in itself.
+The guy I handed over the packet took a cigarette out but was really having trouble keeping a matchstick burning long enough.
 Stick after stick he kept trying and I started to worry that he was going to burn them all.

 “Here” I put my camera down on the sand and took the matchbox from him, “Let me help you”